Contact Form

 1. Splitting dataset into train and test set

-In this step the feature and the target values are separated and divided into train dataset and test dataset.
+In this step, the feature and the target values are separated and divided into the train dataset and the test dataset.

 1. Building the model